Tallow VS Ghee compares high vegetarian fat ghee & animal fat tallow.

 Tallow VS Ghee: Which is the best?
 Well, besides being perfectly suitable for high-heat cooking, both are dairy-free.
 As the milk solids are extracted and separated, ghee and tallow fit individuals with lactose intolerance.

 Although both are exceptional alternatives to vegetable oils, there are a few differences between them.
 Let’s have a look.

 Tallow VS Ghee Comparison: a brief comparison

-Ghee: Ghee is clarified butter.
-In simple terms, ghee is just a form of butter that has been simmered and strained out of milk solids and water.
+- Ghee: Ghee is clarified butter.
+Simply put, ghee is just butter simmered and strained out of milk solids and water.

-Ghee: Ranges around 375 to 485°F. Generally, it depends on the purity of ghee.
+- Ghee: Ranges around 375 to 485°F. Generally, it depends on the purity of the ghee.

-Ghee: It offers a nutty flavor and taste specifically when it comes to Grass-fed ghee.
-Hence, ghee is used to make a variety of savory and sweet dishes.
+- Ghee: It offers a nutty flavor and taste, specifically regarding Grass-fed ghee.
+Hence, ghee is used to make various savory and sweet dishes.

-Tallow: Tallow offers a beef fat flavor with a less neutral taste.
+- Tallow: Tallow is animal fat that offers a beefy flavor with a less neutral taste.
 It tastes the same as a bite of steak.
-Hence, tallow is strictly used only in savory foods as the flavor is easy to recognize.
+Hence, tallow is strictly used only in savory foods as the flavor is easily recognizable.

 Note: The flavor and color of ghee and tallow depend on the raw material and production process.

 Ghee VS Tallow: How They Measure Up in the Kitchen